jonekc/forms/README.md

 ## How to run the application using Docker?

+Create a `.env` file based on the `.env.example` file with filled values.
 Run the following commands in the terminal (project root directory):

 - production version:
   - `docker-compose build` - build the image